RyanFitzgerald/devfolio/README.md

 ### GitHub Pages

 If you'd like, you can setup a build pipeline fairly easily that allows you to use GitHub Pages.
 To find more information, [read this guide](https://www.gatsbyjs.com/docs/how-gatsby-works-with-github-pages/).
+I will update this section ...
+Currently my choice of deployment is Github Pages, once I can configure a custom domain I will come back here to write more.

 ### Other